Sanctuary of Our Lady of Nazaré

-The Sanctuary of Our Lady of Nazaré is an imposing Marian shrine that memorializes an ancient miracle that occurred under the intercession of the Virgin Mary.
+The Sanctuary of Our Lady of Nazaré is a Marian shrine that memorializes an ancient miracle that occurred under the intercession of the Virgin Mary.
 It is located on the hilltop called O Sítio, overlooking Nazaré, in Portugal, and was founded in the 14th century.

 Legend

 According to the Legend of Nazaré the sheriff (alcaide) of Porto de Mós, Dom Fuas Roupinho, maybe a templar, was chasing on horseback a deer up a hilltop on a misty September morning in 1182 (later it was said that it was the devil, in the disguise of a deer).
 When the deer jumped over the edge of the hilltop into the void, his fiery horse was about to follow.
-Then the knight invoked the intervention of the Madonna, who made the horse turn away through a supernatural effort and saved the life of the knight.
+Then the knight invoked the intervention of the Madonna, who made the horse turn away through a supernatural effort and saved the knight's life.
 Subsequently, a chapel A Ermida da Memoria, was built very near this spot, over a grotto where stood a small statue of a Black Madonna, brought from Nazareth.
-Near the chapel one can see the imprint of the horseshoe in the rock.
+Near the chapel, one can see the horseshoe imprint in the rock.